Sanjanabarman24/Temperature-Converter/README.md

 # Temperature-Converter
-This is temperature converter use html css js.
+I developed this  temperature converter using html css js.